Facing Deportation: Expert Guidance and Advocacy

 Unlike a refugee claim, an applicant for a PRRA faces a number of evidentiary restrictions when they apply for protection.

-An application for a PRRA must be based on evidence that was not previously available at the time that a person’s refugee claim protection was heard.
-A PRRA is not meant to be an appeal of a refugee decision, nor is it an opportunity for a second decision maker to review and re-examine evidence that was already before the Refugee Protection Division or the Refugee Appeal Division.
+An application for a PRRA must be based on evidence that was not previously available at the time that a personas refugee claim protection was heard.
+A PRRA is not meant to be an appeal of a refugee decision, nor is it an opportunity for a second decision-maker to review and re-examine evidence that was already before the Refugee Protection Division or the Refugee Appeal Division.

-f your application for a PRRA is successful, you will be entitled to become a permanent resident of Canada as a protected person.
-This status is the same as an individual who has won their refugee claim.
+If your application for a PRRA is successful, you will be entitled to become a permanent resident of Canada as a protected person.
+This status is the same as an individual who has won their refugee claim

 If your PRRA has been rejected, you may still have an opportunity to seek judicial review of the refusal of your application at the Federal Court of Canada.
 Given that a PRRA refusal usually is succeeded by the execution of the removal order, may be necessary to file an application to stay the execution of the removal of your removal order in the Federal Court.